Electrical System Design – Part 1: Solar (Updated May 2018)

 …are already covered pretty well online – that’s where I learned them!
 Going off-grid is not rocket science…but neither is it child’s play.
 It’s impossible to even discuss useful details unless everybody already knows the fundamentals.
 To that end, the sites below have great explanations of the terms, core principles, and installation of RV solar, like explanations of Volts, Amps, Watts, Amp-hours and Watt-hours.
 I don’t think I can do better than others already have.
 Please check out these sites so you’re familiar with the lingo:

 RV solar is not new and there are lots of resources for putting a couple affordable 12V panels onto an RV (usually no more than 400W total).
-Many full-time boondockers rely on their computers, TVs, water pumps, and other accessories to be powered by solar panels, and they have 2 or 3 batteries on board to ensure many days of autonomy (available electricity reserve for when solar recharging is impossible due to rain or overcast).
+Many full-time boondockers rely on their computers, TVs, water pumps, and other accessories to be powered by solar panels, and they have 2 - 4 batteries on board to ensure many days of autonomy (available electricity reserve for when solar recharging is impossible due to rain or overcast).
 But their propane tanks shoulder the much larger loads of heating, refrigeration, and hot water.
 Our rig’s loads are closer to a small off-grid cabin, since we eschewed propane.
 Things get more complex as your system scales up, and each component must be considered in conjunction with the others for a safe system that operates as expected.
 HandyBob’s site is the only resource I found for putting serious solar onto an RV.
 He’s cranky…which honestly makes me like him more (I have been accused of crankiness many times), and his posts get pretty, uh, angry (I have also been accused of angriness).
-But the dude has worked with lot of this equipment and is “walking the talk”.
+But the dude has lived and worked with lot of this equipment and is “walking the talk”.
 If you're going to actually do this, deal with the attitude and learn from him.
 Although I’m pretty sure he still uses some propane, he is not using a generator.
 He is all about quality, reliability, robustness, value, and safety.
 I followed all his recommendations (except one) and have zero regrets.

 Generally, the first thing you'll do is size your system.
 Starting with your expected use of all electrical devices, you estimate daily requirements, then set about applying dozens of multipliers to account for efficiencies, depth of discharge, actual vs. ideal solar insolation, days of autonomy, etc. From there you can figure out two of the main numbers you need – Watts of PV on the roof, and Ah of battery capacity.
 I did all that – in an eye-chart of a spreadsheet that I’m quite proud of (6 tabs)…but in the end, it came down to cramming as many Watts and Ah into the available space as possible, and hoping it’d be enough.

-Here’s a basic diagram of our system:
+Here’s a basic diagram of our system

 (If you're wondering why the boxes are badly-placed and the lines are crooked: It's because the full wiring diagram looks like this)